philsturgeon/phil.tech/source/2018-05-02-api-evolution-for-rest-http-apis.html.markdown

 All of that said, removing old fields is usually not all that much of a rush or an issue.
 Over time new developers will be writing new integrations, looking at your new documentation that tells them to use the new field, and your developer newsletters or changelogs just let them know to move away from it over time.

 > A carpooling company that has "matches" as a relationship between "drivers" and "passengers", suggesting folks who could ride together, containing properties like "passenger_id" and "driver_id".
-Now we need multiple drivers, so this whole matches concept is garbage.
+Now we need to support carpools that can have multiple drivers (i.e: Frank and Sally both take it in turns to drive), so this whole matches concept is garbage.

 At a lot of startups, this sort of conceptual change is common.
 No number of new fields is going to help out here, as the whole "one record = one match = one driver + one passenger" concept was junk.
 We'd need to make it so folks could accept a carpool based on the group, and any one of those folks could drive on a given day.